 Grow Your Own Food at The Farm at St. Joe’s

 Have you always wanted to try your hand at growing a vegetable garden?
-Are you looking for a place close to work with comradery and advice about how to start gardening?
 Or, maybe you’re an expert gardener, but your yard is too shady?
 Then join with fellow St. Joseph Mercy Hospital Ann Arbor staff and retirees at the Staff Community Garden at The Farm at St. Joe’s!

-Large plot: 10′ x 15′ The cost is $25 plus a refundable deposit of $35 (total $60).
+Large plot: 10′ x 15′ The cost is $25*.
 We ask that experienced gardeners or groups of people who are committed to maintaining their plot sign-up for this size.

-Signing up for 2019: You may sign-up as an individual or as a group.
-However, when registering we ask that one person registers and pays for the plot.
+Signing up for 2021: You may sign-up as an individual or as a group.
+If you are a group, we ask that one person registers and pays for the plot.